Whinarn/UnityMeshSimplifier/README.md

 var newVertices = meshSimplifier.Vertices;
 var newIndices = meshSimplifier.GetSubMeshTriangles(0);
 ```

+## How do I contribute?
+1. Create a new empty Unity project, or use an existing one if you wish.
+2. Fork your own copy of this repository.
+2. Clone your UnityMeshSimplifier fork into the *Packages* directory of your Unity project.
+3. Start up your Unity project and you should see UnityMeshSimplifier appear in the Unity Package Manager.
+4. Open the scripts inside of the Unity package as you would normally do with scripts in your *Assets* directory.
+5. Make your changes inside a branch based on *master*.
+6. Create a pull request to the official repository.
+7. Success!

 ## The Smart Linking feature
 In order to solve artifacts in the mesh simplification process where holes or other serious issues could arise, a new feature called smart linking has been introduced.
 This feature is enabled by default but can be disabled through the *EnableSmartLink* property on the *MeshSimplifier* class.
 Disabling this could give you a minor performance gain in cases where you do not need this.